apache/celix/documents/building/sbom.md

 ## Canonical safe-default configuration

-The committed lockfile represents the Linux / GCC / Release Conan graph with:
+The canonical SBOM baseline is the Linux / GCC / Release Conan graph with:

 * `celix/*:build_all=True`
 * `celix/*:celix_cxx17=True`
 * `mosquitto/*:broker=True`
 * `*:shared=True`

+The lockfile also contains recipe revisions required by the other supported Conan CI graphs, including platform-specific macOS dependencies.
+Those extra entries make the CI dependency resolution reproducible without changing the contents of the Linux / GCC / Release SBOM; Conan uses only the entries needed by the selected graph.

 The CI-only `enable_ccache` option is intentionally not part of this baseline;
 ccache accelerates compilation but should not define the dependency policy